ahdis/Test/files/MedicationDispens.md

 ## Medication

-* *extension* Details of Extension to present additional information
+* *extension:* Details of Extension to present additional information
-* *code* A code (or set of codes) that specify this medication, or a textual description if no code is available.
+* *code:* A code (or set of codes) that specify this medication, or a textual description if no code is available.
-* *coding* A reference to a code defined by a terminology system.
+* *coding:* A reference to a code defined by a terminology system.
-* *form* Describes the form of the medication.
+* *form:* Describes the form of the medication.
 Powder; tablets; capsule.
-* *text* Human readable text
+* *text:* Human readable text
-* *amount* A relationship of two Quantity values - expressed as a numerator and a denominator.
+* *amount:* A relationship of two Quantity values - expressed as a numerator and a denominator.
-* *ingredigent*  Particular ingredient of a medication
+* *ingredigent:*  Particular ingredient of a medication
-* *strength* A relationship of two Quantity values - expressed as a numerator and a denominator.
+* *strength:* A relationship of two Quantity values - expressed as a numerator and a denominator.

 ```
 "resourceType": "Medication",